Skip to content

 nix run .#vogix-vm

-vogix is alpha, it is not battlefield tested though i’m working on integrating it to my system.
+vogix is alpha, however it is “battlefield tested” as it is integrated to mynixos and my system.

 Vogix is evolving from a color theming tool to a full NixOS UX subsystem.
 See #149 for the complete vision.